-Entry requirements for both undergraduate and taught post-graduate programmes are described in Programme Specifications, such as desirable level 3 subject knowledge and skills, evidence of previous work-related learning, e.g., a portfolio, or additional admissions arrangements such as selection tests, auditions and interviews.
+Entry requirements for both undergraduate and taught post-graduate programmes are described in Programme Specifications, such as desirable79 level 3 subject knowledge and skills, evidence of previous work-related learning, e.g., a portfolio, or additional admissions arrangements such as selection tests, auditions and interviews.
 These may be modified without reference to APC on condition that the Programme Specifications are updated to reflect them.

-In line with age discrimination legislation the University makes no stipulation with respect to the age of candidates for entry, however the admission of students under 18 at the time of enrolment may be prohibited where it is a requirement of a professional body which is exempted under age discrimination legislation, or where a programme team exceptionally demonstrates at validation that the curriculum and/ or available support make it inappropriate.
-Any proposed age restriction should be clearly indicated in the Entry Requirements section of the Programme Specification and a detailed justification provided in the Programme Rationale section of the Part B validation document (to include a link to the University's under-18 policy).
+In line with age discrimination legislation the University makes no stipulation with respect to the age of candidates for entry, however the admission of students under 18 at the time of enrolment may be prohibited where it is a requirement of a professional body which is exempted underage discrimination legislation80, or where a programme team exceptionally demonstrates at validation that the curriculum and/ or available support make it inappropriate.
+Any proposed age restriction should be clearly indicated in the Entry Requirements section of the Programme Specification and a detailed justification provided in the Programme Rationale section of the Part B validation document (to include a link to the University's under-18 policy81).

-Minor Programme Modification - Modular Provision
+Minor Programme Modification - Modular Provision Only

-Using processes defined in their Faculty Quality Statements, Faculties may make the following minor modifications to existing modular programmes/awards:
+Using processes defined in their Faculty Quality Statements, Faculties may make minor modifications to existing programmes/awards.
+Faculties may add new or existing modules to programmes or removal of Faculty processes for the approval of minor programme modifications will require as a minimum: